 The Youthful Offender System is calculated to firmly and rigorously break down gang affiliations and negative peer influence.
 This is accomplished by firm disciplined regimentation with a full schedule of programs emphasizing academics, work, interpersonal relations, mentoring, and pre-vocational skills within a positive peer culture that reinforces a pro-social behavioral normative system.
-The Colorado Department of Corrections by implementing this bill created a "middle-tier" between traditional adult and juvenile corrections, targeted for violent youth felons.
 This program targets youth, 14 to 18 years of age, who are charged with a violent weapons- related Class 2 through 6 felony, or are chronic juvenile youthful offenders, have been direct filed by the District Attorney into District Court and convicted as adults.
 All sentences to Youthful Offender System are determinate sentences of 3 to 7 years which includes a mandatory intensely supervised community release program of 6 to 12 months in duration.

 Intake, Diagnostic, and Orientation: The IDO component (30 to 45 days) transfers an offender to the custody of Youthful Offender System, orients the youth offender to the program, and implements a comprehensive diagnostic process.